Oregon’s first stand-alone master’s degree in applied behavior analysis.

 MS-ABA prepares students to meet national certification and Oregon licensure requirements.

-- BCBA course sequence: the Behavior Analyst Certification Board, Inc.® has verified these courses as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst® exam.
-(Applicants will have to meet additional requirements to qualify) (BCBA course descriptions: www.oit.edu/portland-metro/academics/degrees/applied-behavior-analysis/graduate-courses
+- BCBA course sequence: The Association for Behavior Analysis International (ABAI) has verified the courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® exam.
+Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.
+BCBA course descriptions

 - ABA Practicum: second year practicum placements provide students with the Behavior Analyst Certification Board, Inc. ® approved supervised experience required for eligibility to take the Board Certified Behavior Analyst ® exam.
 Practicum placements are paid positions with approved ABA agencies and, in Klamath Falls, with Oregon Tech’s BIG ABA clinic and local schools